toadle/middleman-webpack/README.md

 ## How to get started

+(optional).
+Create yourself a `.ruby-version` and `.ruby-gemset`-file to not mess up your environment.
+I'd recommend to use [rbenv](https://github.com/rbenv/rbenv) to manage that environment.
+This has been tested with ruby version `2.3.3` and a gemset named `middleman-webpack`.

 1. Start a new middleman-project using

        $ middleman init my_new_site -T joshukraine/middleman-gulp

-2. Create yourself a `.ruby-version` and `.ruby-gemset`-file to not mess up your environment.
-I'd recommend to use [rbenv](https://github.com/rbenv/rbenv) to manage that environment.
-This has been tested with ruby version `2.3.3` and a gemset named `middleman-webpack`.
-3. Run `bundle install`.
+2. Run `npm install`.
 Wait.
-4. Run `npm install`.
-Wait.
-5. Run `middleman s`.
+3. Run `middleman s`.
-6. You should be able to open the page at `http://localhost:3000`.
+4. You should be able to open the page at `http://localhost:3000`.
-7. You can create a production-build by running `middleman build`.
+5. You can create a production-build by running `middleman build`.

 ## How does it work